-Since this is not a degenerative periodontal disease and it is generally considered a “normal” trait of some dog breeds, many vets will simply advise you to not do anything about it if it does not present a problem to the dog (this would be our advice as well).
+Since this is not a degenerative periodontal disease and is generally considered a “normal” trait of some dog breeds, many vets will advise you not to do anything about it if it does not present a problem to the dog (this would be our advice as well).

-The affected canine mouth will have a sort of scissor bite, but this should not cause any damage.
-If it is detected in the molars or premolar teeth early enough, interceptive orthodontics can help to straighten out the baby teeth on the mandibular canine jawline therefore manipulating the deciduous teeth into an appropriate position before the adult teeth come in.
+The affected canine mouth will have a scissor bite, which should not cause damage.
+Suppose it is detected in the molars or premolar teeth early enough.
+In that case, interceptive orthodontics can help to straighten out the baby teeth on the mandibular canine jawline, therefore manipulating the deciduous teeth into an appropriate position before the adult teeth come in.

 But come on!

-This is a dog we’re talking about, and one rule that we have here at IndulgeYourPet is first do no harm.
-So, if your dog has messed up teeth, but they are functional, and aren’t causing him or her any harm, leave well enough alone.
-We can assure you that both your dog and your wallet will thank you for it!
+This is a dog we’re talking about, and one rule that we have here at IndulgeYourPet is first, not harm.
+So, if your dog has messed up teeth, but they are functional and aren’t causing them any damage, leave well enough alone.
+We can assure you that your dog and wallet will thank you for it!